aes5001/5GIIK-testbed/README.md

 --os-neutron-ml2-type-drivers=vxlan,flat
 ```

-Your server is ready to install OpenStack now.
-So, execute this command to deploy OpenStack on your server.
+Then, execute this command to deploy OpenStack on your server.

 ```
 packstack --answer-file=answer.txt